ailrk/home/posts/2020-08-28-understanding-zippers.md

 You can try to restore the tree yourself to prove it's still the same tree.
 But now, we can work around `M` much more efficiently.
 For example, if we want to update `F` and `L` in one go, the only overhead is copying `M`.
 Moreover, we can keep moving the focus anywhere we want in the tree and always keep the update local.
 Though the complexity is still log(n), it's doing far less repeated work compared to the vanilla tree.

 One observation is that with any focus in the tree, it’s either directly connected with its left context or right context.
 For example, `F` is directly connected to its right context `M`, and `M` itself is directly connected to its left context `C`, which connects to its left context `A`.
 It's a recursive process.
 This means as we walk down the tree, the context is added incrementally.
 Let’s define the zipper as a tuple `(Focus, [TreeDirection])` where `Focus` is the current focus, and `TreeDirection` is the direction of the context tree relative to the focus plus the context tree itself.
-This time, the path from `A` to `F` looks like this:
+If we think about focus this way, the path from `A` to `F` looks like this:

 ![As we walk down the tree we create a trail of contexts](/images/2020-08-28-understanding-zippers-immutable-tree-9.png)

-When the focus is on `A`, we don’t have any context; the focus is the entire tree.
+When the focus is on `A`, we don’t have any context because the focus is the entire tree.
 Once we walk to `C`, the subtree of `C` becomes the focus, and the tree `A -> B` becomes the first left context.
-Then we move right to `M`, which adds `C -> G` as its direct context, and this goes on until the focus reaches the target node.
+Then we move right to `M`, which adds `C -> G` as its direct context.
+This goes on until the focus reaches the target node.
 The final zipper looks like the following tuple:

 ![Focus and contexts, each context contains both nodes and the direction](/images/2020-08-28-understanding-zippers-immutable-tree-10.png)

-If we combine all the left contexts into one big left context and all the right contexts into one big right context, we can get back to the graph shown earlier.
-This representation still ensures that the focus is a standalone tree so we can work with it efficiently.
-It also preserves the history of the path and the context from the root to the focus.
+If we combine all the left contexts into one big left context and all the right contexts into one big right context, we can get back to the earlier graph that split the tree into three components.
+This representation still ensures that the focus is a standalone tree, which means we can work with it efficiently.
+In addition that, it also preserves the history of the path and the context from the root to the focus.
 It's compact and cleanly defined.

 Now we can start converting it into code.